 Life Will Never Be The Same!

-Enter Pope Callixtus the Fourth who is visiting the Canaries when the first tremor hits.
-Escaping near death on the island of Tenerife, he soon learns this is the beginning of something more when ancient Vatican secrets lead him to learn that the Earth is nothing more than a science project for an extraterrestrial race.
+Enter newly elected Pope Callixtus the Fourth who is visiting the Canaries when the first tremors hit.
+Escaping near death on the island of Tenerife, he learns this is just the beginning of something bigger as outlined in ancient Vatican secrets that disclosed the Earth is nothing more than a science project for an extraterrestrial race.

-The aliens have begun to shut down the planet in a series of natural Cataclysms.
+The aliens have begun their diabolical plan to shut down the Earth in a series of natural Cataclysms.

 What follows is a race against time to save humanity.

 Will Callixtus make it back to Rome in time to save the world?

 Or… will life… as we know it, end with the annihilation of humanity?

 Follow me on TwitterTweets by @TheRealRJSmith

 It’s been months since I’ve posted anything here.
 The reasons are many.
 In February, I lost my beloved pointer terrier, Destiny, whom I saved from death row at the shelter more than eight years ago.
 Then, in March, mom passed away from lung cancer.
 This post was supposed to outline my retirement from the entertainment […]